The People’s Princess always and forever. The British royal family has kept Princess Diana’s memory alive since her untimely death in August 1997.

 “There are not many days that go by that I don’t think of her,” the Duke of Cambridge said in the 2017 HBO documentary Diana, Our Mother: Her Life and Legacy.
 The Duke of Sussex, for his part, noted that he has “a lot of grief that still needs to be let out.”

-To celebrate what would have been her 58th birthday on Monday, July 1, take a look back at some of the royal family’s most touching tributes to Diana.
+Take a look back at some of the royal family’s most touching tributes to Diana over the years.